parisepigenetics/Methylator-Documentation/docs/adapt_cluster.md

 cp configs/cluster_config_ipop.yaml configs/cluster_config.yaml
 ```
 !!! warning
-For other clusters, you have to edit the file yourself.
+For other clusters, you have to edit the file yourself